dreispt/anygrate/README.rst

  - **Merging** 2 different OpenERP databases into a single multicompany db
  - **Migrating** from OpenERP 6.1 to 7.0
- - Migrating data from a legacy business application (Access, Delphi, etc.)
+ - Migrating data from a legacy business application such as Access, Delphi, etc. (not yet implemented)
- - Migrating from Dolibarr to OpenERP
+ - Migrating from Dolibarr to OpenERP (not yet implemented)

 The principle of this tool is to export CSV data from an old application (only OpenERP for now), then to process CSV files in order to import them into a